dfahrn/AiCapital/README.md

 # AI Hedge Fund Simulator

 An AI-powered hedge fund simulator that uses multiple AI agents to paper trade in the stock market in real-time.
-Each AI has its own investment strategy and personality, reporting to a virtual fund manager named Bill Ackman who makes the final investment decisions.
+Each AI has its own investment strategy and personality, reporting to a virtual fund manager who makes the final investment decisions.

 ## Project Overview